 Alumni Homecoming Weekend (late September or early October).
 Students have the opportunity to interact with alumni in various settings.
-Events for alumni include class reunions, athletic games, concerts, a banquet and worship time.
+Events for alumni include class reunions, athletic games, concerts and worship time.

 Christmas festivities peak during the last week before the term ends.
 Music programs, special meals, special chapels and mod activities help prepare students to commemorate the birth of Christ.

 Grandparent Day (spring).
-The schedule includes class visits, special seminars and a dinner that students attend with their grandparents.
+The schedule includes class visits, special seminars, a dinner that students attend with their grandparents and evening entertainment.

 New Alumni Dinner (April).
 Hesston College’s newest alumni are welcomed to the Alumni Association at this special dinner provided by the Advancement Division of the college.
 Students are strongly encouraged to attend, and college schedules are cleared to enable them to do so.

 Commencement Weekend.
 Parents and families of graduates are invited to campus to share in recognizing those who graduate.

 Other special events are Mod Olympics, Spring Celebration and the popular, though not too professional, talent shows.

 Stutzman Retreat Center

 Stutzman Retreat Center is located eight miles southwest of Hesston.
 The comfortable log cabin and spacious, shady grounds are available for student groups for overnight retreats, picnics, Bible study, etc. Reservations can be made by contacting Deb Hiebert, Campus Facilities Office, extension 8120.